-$$K(s) = \int_0^1 dx \frac{x^2(1-x)}{x^2 + (s/m\mu^2)(1-x)},$$

-- Some recent results on e^+e^- annihilation cross sections in the GeV region are obtained in the following experiments: KLOE [550-552], CMD-2 [553,554] and SND [554]. - We would like to point out that in our report, one-loop vacuum polarization and light-by-light scattering effects (effective Euler-Heisenberg Lagrangian), as well as their high-order corrections in low-energies are considered in Section 5.7; non-linear Compton effect is discussed in both Section 5.10 (theory) and Sections 7.2,7.3 (experiments); the Breit-Wheeler cutoff in high-energy γ -rays for astrophysics in Section 7.4.
+$$K(s) = \int_0^1 dx \frac{x^2(1-x)}{x^2 + (s/m\mu^2)(1-x)},$$ ization and light-by-light scattering effects (effective Euler-Heisenberg Lagrangian), as well as their high-order corrections in low-energies are considered in Section 5.7; non-linear Compton effect is discussed in both Section 5.10 (theory) and Sections 7.2,7.3 (experiments); the Breit-Wheeler cutoff in high-energy γ -rays for astrophysics in Section 7.4.
 All these discussions are limited in the leptonic sector for low-energies.

-The reason of recording here these hadronic contributions in the highenergy region is motivated by our expectation that these effects will be possibly soon detected by direct measurements of gamma ray emission from high-energy astrophysical processes.
+The reason of recording here these hadronic contributions in the high-energy region is motivated by our expectation that these effects will be possibly soon detected by direct measurements of gamma ray emission from high-energy astrophysical processes.
 We shall return on this topic in our forthcoming report already mentioned above.